EMPTYVOID-DEV/GStore/README.md

 # GStore

 GStore is a self-hosted storage solution designed for organizations and developers.
-It offers a centralized management interface and an API for seamless file storage, coupled with advanced features like file transformations and granular access control.
+It offers a centralized management interface and an API for seamless file storage, along with advanced features such as file transformations and granular access control.

 ## Features

 - **Central Application**
   - User authentication
-  - User management through an admin account
+  - User management via an admin account
   - Virtual store management (creation and deletion)
   - API key management with customizable permissions and expiration settings
 - **Storage API**